 Students with majors in the College of Engineering and the College of Mathematics and Physical Sciences generally take this course.
 Some majors in the College of Agriculture, Education and the College of Biological Sciences also require this course.
 The students in this course have a wide range of interests and most need to take calculus.
 Most students have a strong algebra background and are well-motivated.

-Fundamentals of Algebra and Trigonometry, 5th Edition, Swokowski.
+Fundamentals of Algebra and Trigonometry with Analytic Geometry, 6th Edition, Swokowski.

-Chapters 5-7, 9
+Chapters 5, 6, 7, 8.